Debbie929/pyright/README.md

 Pyright was created to address flaws in existing Python type checkers like [mypy](http://mypy-lang.org).
 ### Speed
-Compared to mypy and other type checkers, Pyright is typically five times or more faster.
+Pyright is typically five times or more faster than mypy and other type checkers that are written in Python.
 It is meant for large Python source bases.
-Pyright can run in a “watch” mode and perform fast incremental updates when files are modified.
+It can run in a “watch” mode and performs fast incremental updates when files are modified.

 ### No Dependency on Python Environment
 Pyright is written in TypeScript and runs within node.
 It does not require a Python environment or imported third-party packages to be installed.
 This is especially useful when used with the VS Code editor, which uses node as its extension runtime.